universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi12.png)

+### Layout

-By default, the graph layout is random—meaning the position of nodes and their proximity to each other do not convey any meaning.
+By default, the graph layout is random, i.e. the position of nodes and their proximity to each other do not convey any meaning.
 Let's make the visualization more meaningful using a layout algorithm.
 The Layout menu is located in the bottom left corner.
 For example, the Fruchterman-Reingold algorithm arranges nodes in a circular pattern.
 Notice how nodes of the same colour, belonging to the same community, are naturally drawn closer together.

 ![](./img/gephi13.png)